YasharF/semantic-auto-release/README.md

 ## Why teams use it

-- **PR-first releases** – every release is proposed as a pull request so protected branches stay locked down.
+- **Changelog + version bumps included** – `package.json`, `package-lock.json`, and `CHANGES.md` (configurable) stay in sync for each release when the repo has branch protection with required PRs and checks enabled.
-- **Changelog + version bumps included** – `package.json`, `package-lock.json`, and `CHANGES.md` stay in sync on every run.
+- **Tokenless publish** – leverages GitHub's OIDC integration with npm provenance, and the built-in workflow token; no need for adding a secret to the repo.
+No need for personal access tokens (PAT).
-- **Tokenless npm publish** – leverages GitHub's OIDC integration with npm provenance; no long-lived secrets to rotate.
+- **Safeguards and quality gates** – Git hooks, shared tests and checks during the lifecycle (local dev and github action runs).
-- **Reusable quality gate** – a shared checks workflow runs commitlint, formatting, and integration tests before anything merges.
+- **Maintenance** - They don't have to keep up with the housekeeping of all of the related packages.

 ## What's in the box